The insider advice on this page is from one of Wendy’s Trusted Travel Experts for African safaris: Linda Friedman of Custom Safaris.

 Plastic bags are banned in Rwanda—it was one of the first countries to impose the ban in an attempt to crack down on litter—and confiscated on arrival.
 Be sure to bring reusable bags.

 Don’t forget to tip not just your guide but your gorilla-trek porter, who will give you a walking stick to use during the trek, carry your backpack, and lend a helping hand (or a push from the rear) when you need it; most are former poachers.
-We suggest tipping $20 per person for your guide and $10 per person for your porter.
+Suggested amounts are $20 per person for your guide and $10 per person for your porter.

 Gardening gloves help when you need to grab a branch on your trek; these trails can be steep and slick.